 Leverage in futures trading allows traders to control large contracts with a relatively small amount of their own capital, known as margin.
 Unlike stocks, where you pay the full price upfront, futures trading lets you borrow capital from your broker.
 This increases the size of both your winning trades and your losing trades, so every decision matters more.

 If the market moves in your favor, the return on the small margin you put down can look large.
 That same leverage will hit just as hard when the market turns against you.
 If the market moves against you, losses can add up quickly.
-In some cases, you may even lose more than your initial margin, which can trigger a margin call—where your broker requires you to deposit more funds or closes your trade automatically.
+In some cases, you may even lose more than your initial margin, which can trigger a margin call.
+Your broker then requires you to deposit more funds or closes your trade automatically.

 Different futures contracts have different leverage limits, but they typically range from 10x to 50x, meaning you can control a position 10 to 50 times larger than your margin deposit.